 According to the compliance with regulation of Labor Law, National Health Insurance Act, Labor Pension Act and Labor Insurance Act, labor insurance, health insurance and labor pension contributed by Taiwan Branch office to secure the right of employees.
 Employee also entitles to benefits including employee group insurance, physical examination, year-end party and other events.
-The subsidiaries in Hong Kong, China, Japan, Ireland, Washington and Korea follow the labor regulations of the country they located in.
+The subsidiaries and branches in Taiwan, Hong Kong, China, Japan, Ireland and Korea follow the labor regulations of the country they located in.